twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt02-07-bhikkhu-yamaka%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-11 rev. proofread by bhante; old: "After that, help him destroy taṇhā.
+Contemplate the 5-khandhas as murderer (vadhaka).
+All these were happening during the instructions.
+How to dispel uccheda diṭṭhi?
+By the D. A. of the khandhas – khandha paṭiccasamuppāda." & "Change into sukha." ?? perhaps it's better: "It crosses over from dukkha to sukha.""??
   05-26 rev. proofread by bhante
   04-21 rev. & add: Content of Publications of Ven.
 Uttamo; Content of Part 2 on "Dhamma Talks by Mogok Sayadaw"
         del: https://mogokdhammatalks.blog/